 Chris Evans as Ransom is delicious inspired casting, a “what-if Steve Rogers went South on his democratic ideals and lavished in the game of capitalism.”
 There’s another, younger grandchild in the family who’s an actual alt-right dipshit, but Ransom represents the bottom of the barrel, white male privilege made manifest.
 He’s done nothing with his life yet feels entitled to his share for simply being born to the right family in the right country.
 Welcome to the new, un-ironic American dream post-2016 election, where the hardly working rule over the essential working class.

 Rian Johnson lobs a storm of critiques at the upper elite because screw it, he’s here anyway, though he aims for the jugular.
 The Thrombeys are so entitled that they claim ancestral ownership and dominion over the very land they’re standing on, further exposing how culturally false and straight up hypocritical the knife of privilege can be.
+(Because to them they’re not white, they’re American.)
 Regardless if you lean far right or left, when you’re rich all you see is up – and Johnson then twists this with brutal, satisfying irony in the film’s final shot as the Thrombeys recognize who’s on top once and for all.

 Who killed Harlan Thrombey?
 They are plenty of knives to go around, but I won’t spoil the surprise.
 About halfway through the film during the most obnoxious of dinner conversations, the Thrombeys decide amongst themselves who deserves to come into the country – a country that isn’t theirs to gate-keep in the first place.
 Johnson instead seems to ask, who is the most bigoted and deplorable of them all?